CU Department of Philosophy

-- All teaching members of the department should familiarize themselves with the results of studies concerning implicit bias, stereotype threat, as well as best practices for counteracting these problems in the classroom.
+- All teaching members of the department should familiarize themselves with the results of studies concerning bias and bias avoidance in teaching, and with University resources on racism and anti-racist practices.

 Respectful and Professional Discourse

 - Faculty should use professional discourse toward each other and to students, and should demonstrate a high level of respect toward each other—not just politeness but respect and appreciation.(See, for example, section 7 of the APA good practices guide)

-- Students and faculty should be open-minded and cultivate a wide interest in philosophical work, investigate and not disparage areas of philosophy or other disciplines with which they are not familiar.
-We encourage people to be respectful of those working mainly in other areas of philosophy.
-Constructive criticism is an important source of progress in philosophy, but it is generally better to focus criticisms on particular arguments and theories rather than whole areas of the discipline, which typically contain a wide variety of work.
-And we should always avoid raising criticisms that could be construed as an invidious personal attack by any reasonable person—especially in public contexts.
+- Students and faculty should be open-minded and cultivate a wide interest in philosophical work, should investigate and not disparage areas of philosophy or other disciplines with which they are not familiar.
+Be respectful of those working mainly in other areas of philosophy.

 Email Issues and Guidelines

-- We should attempt to avoid sending mass emails or emails to listservs on tendentious matters of department policy, personal opinion, or other concerns that are best discussed in person.
+- We should avoid sending mass emails or emails to listservs on tendentious matters of department policy, personal opinion, or other concerns that are best discussed in person.

 - Use 'News and Announcements' whenever possible, to announce talks, events, and to make announcements, including news worthy of congratulations.
 Use the appropriate listserv for your emails (including phil-discuss and phil-soc).

-- In general, avoid using the "reply all" function when responding to emails.
-Consider sending mass emails with recipients "Blind Carbon Copied" (BCC), which does not allow recipients to "reply all" to the entire list while protecting the privacy of those on the list.
+- In general, we should avoid using the “reply all” function when responding to emails.
+Consider sending mass emails with recipients “Blind Carbon Copied” (BCC), which does not allow recipients to “reply all” to the entire list while protecting the privacy of those on the list.